marcusprice/reddit-aggregator/README.md

 ## Development

+This section is a general breakdown of the development environment, app architecture, testing and suggested workflows for the app.

-### Starting the environment
+### Starting the Environment
 If you don't use it already, I highly recommend the nodemon package which makes development much easier by restarting your server each time you save.
-It's really helpful in our situation since the backend and frontend are decoupled.
 You can install this on your machine with the following command:

 `npm install nodemon -g`

 The client is bootstrapped with [Create-React-App](https://create-react-app.dev/) and is proxied to the backend which is set on port 5000 (if no port environment variable is set).
 This allows us to make requests to our backend without causing any CORS issues.
-Because the backend & frontend are separated, it's required to start the server on port 5000 first and then start up create-react-app.
+Because the backend & frontend are separated, it's required to start the server on port 5000 first and then start up Create-React-App.
 If the client is initialized before the backend the browser will log some errors about it.

 To start the backend server, open a terminal window and navigate to the root directory of the app and run the following command: